voidwyrm-2/pyxil/controls.md

 * Up/Down/Left/Right Arrows: switch the selected color from the current palette
 * P: open the palette selection screen(not yet implemented)
 * Backspace: set the current pixel to black
-* Control/Command + S: export what you currently have on the canvas as a .png or a .jpg
+* Control + S: export what you currently have on the canvas as a .png or a .jpg

 ### Keyboard Mode Exclusive
 * W/A/S/D: move brush